 It’s best to choose one core process to improve.

-Sometimes employees are resistant to process improvement from an outside consultant, especially if it is not the first time they’ve gone through the process.
-It can be hard to get buy-in from the staff.
+Sometimes, employees resist process improvement from an outside consultant, especially if it is not the first time they've gone through the process.
+It can be hard to get employee buy-in.

 However, there is a prime opportunity to focus on process improvement after an AE has acquired a new business because people are much more receptive and willing to listen, says Brian.

-In part, this is because many will be worried about whether they’ll be keeping their jobs post-acquisition but also because they will be expecting change.
+In part, this is because many will worry about whether they'll keep their jobs post-acquisition and expect change.

-“It's different because you have an engagement at a different level because there is no getting around the fact that there's change that's happening,” says Brian, “And it's going to affect everybody, you don't have the ability to step out.”
+“It's different because you have an engagement at a different level because there is no getting around the fact that there's a change that's happening,” says Brian, “And it's going to affect everybody; you can't step out.”

 It’s important to explain that this process is designed to help them.